 Bubbly, Crispy, Delicious Mac and Cheese

-Macaroni and cheese casserole ranks high on my list of all-time favorite comfort foods—and I'm not alone.
+Macaroni and cheese casserole ranks high on my list of all-time favorite comfort foods.
 There's just something about the taste of the homemade variety that has people longing for this dish and making it again and again.
 Store-bought has its place and is good in a pinch when you are strapped for time, but if you want to sink your teeth into something that is wholesome and satisfying, there's just nothing that compares to a pan of macaroni and cheese made from scratch.

-And no wonder.
 One can make a rich and creamy white sauce, adjust the seasonings so this casserole has tons of flavor, pile on the cheese, and top it all with breadcrumbs so it has a delightful crunch.
 And by the time it emerges from the oven, it's golden, bubbling, crispy, and pretty much to die for.

 This recipe doesn't cut corners, and it's strongly recommended that you don't either.
 Take the time to make the white sauce and add the breadcrumbs.
 There's a reason for each ingredient, and it's well worth adding them all to get the best results.
 And no worries—this still isn't a difficult dish to make.